slimandslam/schwab-client-js/docs/DeveloperReference.md

 ]
 ```

-I might want to see if any of my orders were rejected within a certain time frame, and one order was rejected:
+I might want to see if any of my orders were rejected within a certain time frame.
+In this case, one of my orders was rejected:

 ```
 import { TradingApiClient } from  "schwab-client-js";